-In most cases, we will be able to provide you with your information within a month, but we may need longer than this if your request is complicated or if you have asked for many (up to two months).
+We will in most cases be able to provide you with your information within a month, but we may need longer than this if your request is complicated or if you have asked for many (up to two months).
 We will let you know if we need longer to give you your information and we will explain why we can’t give you the information more quickly.

 Please contact us if you wish to take advantage of this service and we will be happy to help you.

 You can object to our use of your personal information.
-This is because we will have either obtained your permission to use your personal information, or we will have provided you with a condition known as a ‘legitimate interest’.
-A ‘legitimate interest’ would be where, for example, you had asked us to send you a loan application form.
-In order to complete this request, we need to know and be able to use some of your personal information.
+This is because we will have either obtained you permission to use your personal information, or we will have provided you with a condition known as a ‘legitimate interest’.
+A ‘legitimate interest would be where, for example, you had asked us to send you a loan application form.
+In order to complete this request we need to know and be able to use some of your personal information.

 We will always let you know you have this right when we first take your information.

 We will provide you with information about the action we have taken in one month of receiving your request to delete your information and having received any proof of identity asked for.
-In some cases, we may require additional time to provide you with a response.
-We will only do this if the request is complicated or if more than one request is submitted.
+In some cases we may require additional time to provide you with a response.
+We will only do this if the request is complicated or there are more than one request submitted.
 We will always keep in touch and let you know the status of your request.

 Restricting the use of your personal information

 You have the right to restrict our use of your personal information where:

 - The accuracy of your personal information is in dispute and until we have been able to check your personal data to ensure that it is right

 - The use of your personal data is unlawful and you want to prevent us from deleting it